Claiming compensation for a delay

 Information about your journey - the date you travelled, where you were travelling from and to, and how long you were delayed.

-We normally issue compensation using either Rail Travel Vouchers, Cheque or BACS.
+We normally issue compensation using either Rail Travel Vouchers, PayPal or BACS.
 Please confirm when you submit your claim how you wish your compensation to be paid.

 In accordance with your legal rights as a consumer you may be eligible to a different level or method of compensation where CrossCountry is at fault and nothing set out above is intended to limit or exclude your legal rights in these circumstances.
 If you believe this applies to your journey, please contact our Customer Relations team